 About Sheila Collins

 Sheila Collins, Ph.D., received her B.S. degree with honors in zoology from the University of Massachusetts at Amherst.
 She then joined Massachusetts General Hospital in Boston and the California Institute of Technology in Pasadena as a research technician working in developmental and molecular biology.
 Dr. Collins received her doctorate in biochemistry and drug metabolism from the Massachusetts Institute of Technology with Dr. Michael Marletta, and conducted postdoctoral research with Dr. Robert Lefkowitz at Duke University, both of whom are National Academy Science members.
 Dr. Collins continued her research career at Duke University Medical Center as a faculty member in the Department of Psychiatry and Behavioral Sciences, where she was awarded tenure.
 She moved to The Hamner Institutes for Health Sciences, helping to develop biomedical research, retaining her Duke faculty appointment.
 While there, she was named the Hamner Senior Fellow in Endocrine Biology.
-In 2010, Dr. Collins joined the Diabetes and Obesity Research Center at Sanford-Burnham Medical Research Institute (Orlando, FL), where she is Professor of Metabolic Signaling and Disease.
+In 2010, Dr. Collins joined the Diabetes and Obesity Research Center at Sanford-Burnham Medical Research Institute (Orlando, FL), where she is Professor of Metabolic Disease.
 Dr. Collins has served on numerous review committees and advisory panels for the National Institutes of Health, the American Diabetes Association, American Heart Association and has been an organizer of many national and international scientific meetings.
 Dr. Collins investigates biochemical mechanisms regulating body weight.
 Specifically, her lab is deciphering how hormonal signals such as adrenaline and novel pathways using heart-derived hormones control fat cell metabolism, including how the genes in brown and white adipocytes are controlled to increase energy expenditure and weight loss.

 Adjunct Associate Professor, Psychiatry and Behavioral Sciences, Duke University Medical Center